DmLam/GrammarEdit/README.md

 GrammarEdit
 ============

-This editor is intended to work with grammar definition files.
+This editor is intended to work with GOLDParser's (http://www.goldparser.org/) grammar definition files.
 It highlights grammar syntax elements, parse file 'on the fly' and shows defined grammar elements, providing easy navigation on them.

 Author: Dmitry Lamdan (lamdan@mail.ru)